ioccc-src/winner/next/guidelines.md

 </p>

 <p class="leftbar">
-In other words, the actual amount of **EXTRA** files is 31.
+In other words, the actual amount of **EXTRA** files is **31**.
 </p>

 <p class="leftbar">
-Of course, if you use the optional filenames without the files being our intended use, in order to get past the file limit, that would be an abuse of rules.
+If you use the optional file for something other than their intended use in order to get past the file limit, we will consider that an abuse of rules.
 For more details on the optional files, see the FAQ on the "[try.sh script system](../faq.html#try_script)" and the
 FAQ on "[alt code](../faq.html#alt_code)".
 </p>

 <p class="leftbar">
-If you do need to include more files, you may do so by including as an extra file, a tarball.
+If you **REALLY MUST** include more files than the limit allows, then you may do so by including as an extra file, a tarball.
 This does **NOT** have to pass `txzchk(1)` tests; only the submission tarball must pass the `txzchk(1)` tests.
-See the [txzchk section](#txzchk) for more details on this important tool.
 </p>

 <p class="leftbar">
-If you **DO** include a tarball, and the build process or the program extracts said tarball(s), the make `clobber` rule **MUST** remove them.
-Even so, if you include a tarball to get past the limit on the number of files, you **MUST** justify this in your remarks!
+If you **DO** include a tarball, and the build process or the program extracts said tarball(s), the make `clobber` rule **MUST** remove the extracted files.
+Even so, if you include a tarball to get past the limit on the number of files, you **MUST** justify this in your `remarks.md` file.
 </p>

 <p class="leftbar">